ntselepidis/FinalProjectRepo.jl/docs/part1.md

 **Observations**
 - Both the approach that uses `shared memory` and the approach using `hide_communication` exhibit great strong as well as weak scaling on the CPU.
+- In particular, for weak scaling the solving time stays approximately constant and for both strong and weak scaling the throughput and performance scale proportionally to the compute resources.
 - Interestingly, the fastest variant is the one that does not use `hide_communication`.
+Since `shared memory` is a GPU feature, it is not clear how ParallelStencil.jl implements it on the CPU and if such a performance difference should be expected.
+On the other hand, `hide_communication` might also slow the computation down for the CPU case.
-- In terms of memory throughput, the approach that uses `hide_communication` is the one that achieves higher throughput, but as mentioned earlier this is because in the instrumentation we compute that more bytes are being moved, and not because of the total runtime.
+- In terms of memory throughput, the approach that uses `hide_communication` is the one that achieves higher throughput, but as mentioned earlier this is due to an incomparable operational intensity.
-- In all cases it seems that we are compute bound.
+- The successful (strong) scaling indicates that we are compute bound on the CPU.

 **Strong and Weak Scaling on the GPU**